 Can-do kids are make-do kids.
 They usually have several traits that distinguish them from dependent, underconfident children:

-1. Resourcefulness Today, resourcefulness may mean turning an oatmeal carton into a castle.
+1. Resourcefulness: Today, resourcefulness may mean turning an oatmeal carton into a castle.
 Tomorrow, it might mean putting together a last-minute presentation that wows the boss.
 Resourceful kids can do a lot with a little because their parents haven't filled their lives with store-bought toys.
-Instead, their playthings tend toward the traditional -- building sets, dollhouses, clay, and blocks.
+Instead, their playthings tend toward the traditional—building sets, dollhouses, clay, and blocks.

 Encourage resourcefulness by showing your kids how to make the most of simple everyday items.
 Take your child outside and share tips for making log cabins from sticks, walls from small stones, and trees from pinecones.
 Then watch the world open up.

-2. Imagination and creativity Can-do kids are not television addicts who sit for hours, staring mindlessly at the "boob tube."
+2. Imagination and creativity: Can-do kids are not television addicts who sit for hours, staring mindlessly at the "boob tube."
 Kids with imagination love books and have a strong desire to learn.
 They're the ones who are life's doers, not the watchers.

 Ignite your child's imagination by reading together.
-Involve your kids in books early by having them find things in the pictures, by talking with them about the stories, and by encouraging them to make up stories of their own.
+Involve your kids in books early by having them find things in the pictures, talking with them about the stories, and encouraging them to make up stories of their own.

-3. Determination Call it spunk, moxie, or spirit, can-do kids have it in spades.
+3. Determination: Call it spunk, moxie, or spirit, can-do kids have it in spades.
 Determined kids learn to tolerate realistic doses of frustration.
-This enables them to persevere in the face of adversity, to turn life's obstacles into challenges, to hang in there when everyone else has dropped out of the race.
+This enables them to persevere in the face of adversity, to turn life's obstacles into challenges, and to hang in there when everyone else has dropped out of the race.

 Build determination by dosing your kids with plenty of Vitamin N, or "No," the most character-building word in the English language.
 You needn't veto everything, but don't be swayed by pleading if what your kids want sounds unreasonable to you.

-4. Self-sufficiency Can-do kids are independent and self-reliant.
+4. Self-sufficiency: Can-do kids are independent and self-reliant.
 Your kids will stand on their own two feet because you raised them with that goal in mind.
 They will develop a self-confident attitude toward the challenges of life.